 With the highlights pointed out, it is time to look at the advantages and disadvantages of opening a Barclays savings account.

-The Barclays Online Savings Account comes with a few beneficial features to the users, including:
+The Barclays Online Savings Account comes with a few beneficial features to the users, however, there are a few disadvantages to owning an account as well:

 No deposit required: You do not need to add funds to open an account.